johnwarden/jonathanwarden.com/content/theory/relevance/index.md

 ## Definition of Relevance

-In the [previous essay](/bayesian-argumentation) in this series, we introduced the basic ideas and terminology of Bayesian argumentation, including the terms **relevant** and **relevance**.
-In this essay I introduce a precise formula for measuring relevance.
+In the [previous essay](/bayesian-argumentation) in this series, we introduced the basic ideas and terminology of Bayesian argumentation, including the concept of **relevance**.
+In this essay I explore a precise mathematical definition of relevance and the related concept of **acceptance**.

 <!--more-->